The FITCH Family of Bocking, Essex, England, Old Saybrook, Middlesex, CT, Norwich, New London, CT

 Parents: Major James Fitch and Alice Bradford

 Col. Jabez Fitch was born on 30 Jan 1702 in Canterbury.
-[Ref] He was baptised on 7 Jun 1702 in Preston, CT.
+[Ref] He was baptised on 7 Jun 1702 in Preston, New London, Connecticut.
 [Ref] He died on 31 or 3 [Ref] Jan 1784 and is buried in the Cleveland Cemetery in Canterbury.
-[Ref] He married first Lydia Gale on 29 May 1722 in the Congregational Church in Canterbury.
-[Ref][Ref] He married second Elizabeth Darbe on 14 Jan 1754 in Canterbury.
+[Ref] Click here to see a photo of his grave.
+He married first Lydia Gale on 29 May 1722 in the Congregational Church in Canterbury.
+[Ref, p.
+98][Ref] He married second Elizabeth Darbe on 14 Jan 1754 in Canterbury.
 [Ref] He married third the widow Rebecca King.

-In Feb 1744/5 Capt.
+Jabez and Lydia Fitch owned the covenant in the Canterbury church on 23 Jun 1723.
+[Ref, p.
+103] In Feb 1744/5 Capt.
 Jabez Fitch was recommended to and accepted as a member of the Congregational Church in Canterbury.
 [Ref] On 8 Aug 1783 a meeting of the First Congregational Church of Canterbury read and accepted Col. Jabez Fitch's letter from the Second Church of Christ in Canterbury.
 [Ref]

 Jabez held eleven town offices and was deputy thirteen years from 1734 to 1756.
 [Ref]

-Jabez's will, dated 10 Dec 1783 and proved 10 Feb 1784, names his sons Jabez and Asahel; his daughters Jerusha, Lydia and Lucy; the heirs of his son Perez, late of Stanford; the heirs of his daughter Alice, deceased, the late wife of Rev. James Cogswell.
+Jabez's will, dated 10 Dec 1783 and proved 10 Feb 1784, names his sons Jabez and Asahel; his daughters Jerusha, Lydia and Lucy; the heirs of his son Perez, late of Stamford; the heirs of his daughter Alice, deceased, the late wife of Rev. James Cogswell.
 [Ref]

 His headstone says (line endings arbitrary) [Ref]: